coralogix/snowbit-integrations/SIEM & SaaS/OS Logs/Windows/README.md

 ```

 ### From a file
-Download the script and save it to the linux server.
+Download the script and save it to the Windows server.

 Run the script
 ```powershell